GIGABOOST.AI

 • How Are Founders Using AI to Win Today?

+The most successful founders in 2026 use DocSend for due diligence phase tracking while relying on full acquisition systems for the hunt—combining the best of both tools in the right sequence.
 The most successful founders in 2026 aren't just document managers; they are pipeline operators.
 They use tools like DocSend for the final "Due Diligence" phase but rely on full acquisition systems for the "Hunt."

-By the time they send a link, the investor has already seen their face on LinkedIn and received a personalized note that references their specific 25 fit factors.
+This is how founders are today achieving 35%+ meeting rates.
+They leverage GIGABOOST.AI's database of 340,412+ investor profiles to find and rank investors, then run the entire campaign—personalized emails sent from their own domain, LinkedIn warming, and data room tracking—without ever hiring an expensive IR consultant.
+By the time they send a link, the investor has already seen their face on LinkedIn and received a personalized note that references their specific thesis.
 The "view" is no longer a surprise; it's a planned milestone in a high-velocity acquisition funnel.

 Conclusion: Stop Managing Docs.
 Start Closing Deals.